-When dealing with wind, you want either move the tree to a protected location or protect your tree with some kind of physical barrier.
-You will also need to make sure that your tree is properly staked which may require upgrading the tree's current stake with a larger one.
+-When dealing with wind, either move the tree to a protected location or protect your tree with some kind of physical barrier.
+Make sure that your tree is properly staked, which may require upgrading the tree's current stake with a larger one.

 Check out our Citrus Growing Tips for more information.